Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Introduction

 \section{Introduction}

-The results in this paper follow in the spirit of ``Generic structures and simple theories," a seminal paper of Chatzidakis and Pillay.
-In \cite{CP98}, they notably show, among other things, that the expansion of a theory $T$ with uniform finiteness in the language $\calL$ by a generic unary predicate (``generic'' here meaning the predicate has no induced $\calL$ structure) has a model companion $T_P$, and that if $T$ is simple in the sense of Shelah \cite{S80} then so too is $T_P$.
+The results in this paper follow in the spirit of ``Generic structures and simple theories,'' a seminal paper of Chatzidakis and Pillay.
+In \cite{CP98}, they show that the extension of a theory $T$ with uniform finiteness in the language $\calL$ to an $\calL \cup \{P\}$-theory, where $P$ is a unary predicate with no induced $\calL$ structure, has a model companion $T_P$.
+Moreover, if $T$ is simple in the sense of Shelah \cite{S80}, then so is $T_P$.
 Many works in this vein have recently explored questions related to generic predicates and properties preserved when passing to a model companion, including \cite{E18}, \cite{H04}, \cite{KR18}, and \cite{KTW18}.
+For definitions and an in-depth introduction to existential closedness, model completeness, and model companions, see \cite{CK90}.